Famous New Orleanians

 - George Rodrigue: Famous for his "Blue Dog" paintings, Rodrigue was born in New Iberia, Louisiana.
 He began by painting family portraits under the Louisiana oaks, and became famous when the blue dog, based on his deceased pet, Tiffany, was publicized by Absolut Vodka.

-- Drew Brees: Affectionately known as "Breesus" in the Big Easy, Saints quarterback Drew Brees is a New Orleans hometown hero for his uncanny aim, football brilliance, and genuine goodheartedness.
+- Drew Brees: Affectionately known as "Breesus" in the Big Easy, former Saints quarterback Drew Brees is a New Orleans hometown hero for his uncanny aim, football brilliance, and genuine goodheartedness.

 - Archie Manning, Eli Manning and Peyton Manning: Though the Mannings all deserve their own entries, Experience New Orleans likes to think of them as a set!
 Family patriarch Archie Manning quarterbacked for the New Orleans Saints for ten seasons from 1971 to 1982; his sons Eli and Peyton followed in his footsteps, both becoming successful NFL quarterbacks.